vonfalk/storm-javavis/doc/02-Storm/07-Language_server/01-Protocol.md

 the client can determine which version of the file the language server is referring to.
 The edit number is initially set to zero, and is changed every time the client sends an `edit` message.
-The cursor location is maintained so that the language server is able to prioritize sending syntax coloring information for text visible to the user (ie. close to the cursor).
+The cursor location is maintained so that the language server is able to prioritize sending syntax coloring information for text visible to the user (i.e. close to the cursor).

 The following messages can be sent from the text editor to the language server: